thefinitemonkey/android-popular-movies/README.md

 ## To Review

 * Clone this source code
-* Add your own API key to the strings.xml resource values file
+* Add your own API key to the tmdb_key_value in the strings.xml resource values file
 * Open in Android Studio and run in an Emulator with APK 26.